AshwinKumarRk/webapp/README.md

       lastName: "yyy"
       password: "xxxyyyzzz"
       ```

+5. To upload an image for a user,
+   1. Set the address to **<ip_address>:3000/v1/user/self/pic**
+   2. In Authorization tab, select Basic auth and provide username and password
+   3. Select binary as body and select image to upload
+   4. Send the POST request to upload image to S3 for the user

+6. To delete an image for a user
+   1. Set the address to **<ip_address>:3000/v1/user/self/pic**
+   2. In Authorization tab, select Basic auth and provide username and password
+   3. Send the DELETE request to delete image from S3 for the user

+7. To get an image for a user
+   1. Set the address to **<ip_address>:3000/v1/user/self/pic**
+   2. In Authorization tab, select Basic auth and provide username and password
+   3. Send the GET request to retrieve data about the image from S3 for the user

-5. To run test cases for the application, enter the following in the terminal,
+8. To run test cases for the application, enter the following in the terminal,
      `npm test`